Electroplanet

 Electroplanet is a Moroccan retail company specializing in home appliances, electronics, and multimedia products.
 Founded in 2008, the company operates as a subsidiary of Marjane Holding, one of Morocco's largest retail groups.

 History

-Electroplanet opened its first store in 2008 in Marrakech.
+Electroplanet opened its first store in November 2008 in Marrakech.

 Expansion

 By 2020, Electroplanet operated 32 stores across 16 Moroccan cities.
 As of 2022, the brand had expanded to 41 stores, including openings in cities such as Casablanca, Agadir, and Rabat.

 E-commerce

 In 2018, Electroplanet launched its e-commerce platform.
 This digital transformation accelerated during the COVID-19 pandemic.

 Workforce

 As of 2024, the company employs approximately 1,000 people, with over 80% working directly in customer service and retail operations.

 Awards

 Electroplanet was awarded "Service Client de l’Année Maroc" for some years, including 2022, 2023, and 2024.